obatirou/forge-template/README.md

 ![Github Actions](https://github.com/foundry-rs/forge-template/workflows/CI/badge.svg)

+## Custom template

+-   Yarn as package manager
+-   Husky for git hooks
+-   Prettier for formatting
+-   Makefile
+-   .env for secrets
+-   custom .gitignore

 ## Getting Started

 Click "Use this template" on [GitHub](https://github.com/foundry-rs/forge-template) to create a new repository with this repo as the initial state.

 Or, if your repo already exists, run:

 ```sh
 forge init
 forge build